-To increase EV charging provision across the borough, we are currently shortlisting locations for installation to bid for funding.
-We will utilise the Government funded On-Street Residential Charge Point scheme (and any future funding opportunities) to ensure charge points are installed in our car parks in areas with high on-street demand, as determined by analysis conducted by the Energy Saving Trust.
-At the time of publication, we anticipate this being in the region of 11 charge points across 5 car parks, creating 22 charging bays.
+To increase EV charging provision across the borough, we are currently conducting analysis and data gathering to shortlist the best locations for charging hubs.
+Successful applications to Government funding opportunities such as the On-Street Residential Charge Point Scheme (and any future funding opportunities) will ensure charge points are installed in our car parks in areas with high on-street demand, as determined by analysis conducted by the Energy Saving Trust.
+At the time of publication, we anticipate this being in the region of 9 additional twin charge points across 3 car parks, creating 18 new charging bays, for 2022.